dribnet/purvs/README.md

-I decided to add a grey mask as I wasn't happy with the look of the water on the third image.
-I will also be adding a grey mask to the other images, to areas such as water.
-The grey mask is linked to DrawLine which draws horizontal lines.
-I like how the water looks like it is flowing between the trees.
-It makes the white part of the water look glossy and reflective which I will try to replicate on the other 2 images.
-I think this was the effect I needed to finalise my assignment.
-I will add a grey mask to the other 2 images and polish the outputs.
+I have added a grey mask to the remaining images.
+I chose to use the grey mask for water areas of each images.
+Before I added this effect, I thought the images were too abstract.
+I think the addition of this effect will help the viewer understand what these images are.